Code-Institute-Submissions/order_proje/README.md

    ##### Mobile responsive
    - Each page was checked through the live preview by inspecting it in dev tools and choosing different screen sizes.
    ## Bugs/Problem Encountered
-   - My edit button was not working as supposed.
+   - My delete button was not working as supposed.
    ##### Deploying my project
    - I used Gitpod workspace and added content with the following commands to push to GitHub;
    1. Git add "file name".